A Day in Skopje, North Macedonia

 One local critic said, “Only in Macedonia the people live in poverty and the authorities throw millions on splendor.”

-But the program continues apace and despite the absurdity of the ubiquitous giant statues, I would image the renovation will be quite impressive once it’s finally completed.
+But the program continues apace and despite the absurdity of the ubiquitous giant statues, I imagine the renovation will be quite impressive once it’s finally completed.

-The next day, my suitcase actually did arrive at the hotel as promised.
-I pronounced it a Macedonian miracle and briefly considered buying a lottery ticket.
+The next day, my suitcase actually does arrive at the hotel as promised.
+I pronounce it a Macedonian miracle and briefly consider buying a lottery ticket.

-I spent the rest of the day wandering through the old Turkish bazaar and around the city fort of Tvrdina Kale (it was closed) before settling into a café along the modern ul Makedonija for lunch.
+I spend the rest of the day wandering through the old Turkish bazaar and around the city fort of Tvrdina Kale (it is closed) before settling into a café along the modern ul Makedonija for lunch.

-Later that afternoon, I made a trip to the bus station to buy my overnight bus ticket to Sofia, Bulgaria for later that night.
-6 hours on the overnight bus, coming up!
+Later, I make a trip to the bus station to buy my overnight bus ticket to Sofia, Bulgaria for later tonight.
+Six hours on the overnight bus, coming up!